trisulnsm/trisul-scripts/lua/backend_scripts/roca/README.md

 Trisul ROCA scanner
 ===================

-Trisul Script to scan RSA Public Keys found in SSL Certs seen in network traffic for the  ROCA CVE-2017-15361 vulnerability.
+Trisul script to scan SSL Certs seen in network traffic for the  ROCA [CVE-2017-15361](http://www.securityfocus.com/bid/101484/info) vulnerability.

-The actual detection algorithm is a LUA port of https://github.com/crocs-muni/roca/tree/master/csharp/RocaTest
+> The algorithm here is a LuaJIT port of https://github.com/crocs-muni/roca/tree/master/csharp/RocaTest

 There are two LUA files in this directory.